ndimaria/CPE490/README.md

 4/25/2019 Update:
 Chat application no longer responds to keyboard inputs while focus is in the text box.
 Started using the Gamepad API for controller support.
 To Do: remove unnecessary HTML coding and differentiate between different button presses.

+4/29/2019 Update:
+On joining the chat, a user now creates a unique ID for themselves and sends it to the server, who stores it.
+The server then sends a message to all connected users that this user has now joined.